Available 24/7 • More Than 31 Years Experience • Serving Louisville and Lexington

 sub-hero

-Post-Partum Negligence
+Postpartum Negligence

 At Wilt Injury Lawyers, we take care of our clients like we take care of our family.
 Schedule a free consultation with us today so you can get the help you deserve.

 The months and weeks leading up to the birth of your baby are typically full of promise and excitement.
-Even with a relatively normal labor and delivery, however, the transition to parenthood is rarely simple.
-And, when doctors fail to provide the right post-partum care, new mothers and newborns can suffer serious health issues that put both of their lives in jeopardy.
+Even with relatively normal labor and delivery, the transition to parenthood is rarely simple.
+And when doctors fail to provide the right post-partum care, new mothers and newborns can suffer serious health issues that put both their lives in jeopardy.
 If you put your trust and health in the care of an obstetrician or doctor and they failed, causing you or your baby injury, you have legal options.

-The attorneys at Wilt Injury Lawyers have years of experience protecting the rights of the injured in Kentucky.
+Our injury lawyers have years of experience protecting the rights of the injured in Kentucky.
 We particularly focus on medical malpractice cases, as founder and lead attorney Ronald M. Wilt previously worked defending hospitals against malpractice suits before his current work protecting patients injured by negligent doctors.
 Our unique perspective gives you the edge you need when building the strongest possible case on your behalf.
 Contact us in Lexington or Louisville today.

 • Failure to recognize and treat complications.
 This includes both mother and baby, with complications including things like oxygen loss, uterine hemorrhage, or sudden drops in blood pressure.